umutcan0/toDoBackend/README.md

 ✅ Todo Backend Requirements

+📌 Project Description

-🚀 A scalable and efficient backend system for managing Todo items.
+A scalable and efficient backend system for managing Todo items.
 This project includes user authentication, Firebase push notifications, scheduling, and multi-tenancy support.
 Below are the key components and their progress.

 📝 Reminder Module